GenericMappingTools/gmt/doc/rst/source/gallery/users_contrib_symbols/Cetacea.rst

        	- unidentifiedwhale_low.def, unidentifiedwhale.def, unidentifiedwhale_high.def

-3: Call them including the corresponding pxsy or psxyz lines in a GMT script like this:
+3: Call them including the corresponding :doc:`psxy` or :doc:`psxyz` lines in a GMT script like this:

 .. code-block:: none